 2-1-1 connects people to the assistance they need to address every day challenges of living as well as those that develop during times of community emergencies.

-For more than 35 years, United Way of Greater Atlanta has provided comprehensive I&R services to residents of metro Atlanta.
-From 1973 to 1986, the service was known simply as I & R. In 1987, I & R was renamed First Call For Help.
+For more than 35 years, United Way of Greater Atlanta has provided comprehensive Information & Referral (I&R) services to residents of metro Atlanta.
+From 1973 to 1986, the service was known simply as I & R. In 1987, I & R was renamed to First Call For Help.

 In 1993, First Call For Help became the nation's first 24/7 I & R line.
-In May 1997, with the support of community and civic leaders and a technology donation from Williams Communities, the Public Service Commission assigned the 2-1-1 telephone number to United Way of Greater Atlanta and the line was named United Way 2-1-1.
+In June 1997, with the support of community and civic leaders and a technology donation from Williams Communities, the Public Service Commission assigned the 2-1-1 telephone number to United Way of Greater Atlanta.
+The service was re-named to United Way 2-1-1.

-By the end of 2012 United Way 2-1-1 had answered more than 4.7 million calls.
-It continues to serve as a model for similar services nationwide, as well as a barometer of critical needs in metro Atlanta.
-Answering more than 1,000 calls a day, all confidential and free, United Way 2-1-1 does more than serve our community.
+By the end of 2015, 2-1-1 responded to more than 7.9 million contacts.
+It continues to serve as a model for similar services nationwide, as well as a barometer for critical needs in metro Atlanta.
+Answering more than 800 contacts a day, all confidential and free, 2-1-1 does more than serve our community.
 It creates one.

 How you can help

-Please support United Way 2-1-1 by donating to United Way of Greater Atlanta.
-Your ongoing financial support enables us to continue providing the services our community needs.
+Please support 2-1-1 by donating to United Way of Greater Atlanta.
+Your ongoing financial support enables us to continue providing the services that are vital to our community.